-Members of the Frankfurt School coined the term mass culture to indicate that a bogus culture was constantly being manufactured by a newly emerged culture industry (publishing houses, the movie industry, the record industry, electronic media).
+Members of the Frankfurt School coined the term mass culture to indicate that a bogus culture was constantly being manufactured by a newly emerged culture industry (publishing, films, music, electronic media).

 The artistic merit defining the vanguardist was abandoned and sales increasingly became the measure and justification of everything.
 Consumer culture now ruled.

 The term ‘avant-garde’ has been appropriated and misapplied by various sectors of the culture industry since the 1960s.

 It’s been used as a marketing tool to publicise popular music and commercial cinema.
 It’s now common to describe successful rock musicians and celebrated film-makers as avant-garde, stripping the word of its proper meaning.